Danjb1/open-rival/docs/MAPS.md

  - Offsets are written assuming a default 64x40 map called "My map" with 2 units and start locations.

- - If a scenario cannot be read, the editor will display an error: "Invalid scenario file!"
+ - If a scenario cannot be read (or if the LRC is invalid), the editor will display an error: "Invalid scenario file!"

 ## Header